Llandudno: Links with Wormhout and Mametz

 Llandudno is twinned with the Flemish town of Wormhout 10 mi from Dunkirk.
 It was there that many members of the Llandudno-based 69th Territorial Regiment were ambushed and taken prisoner.
 Later, at nearby Esquelbecq on 28 May 1940, the prisoners were shot.

 The 1st (North Wales) Brigade was headquartered in Llandudno in December 1914 and included a battalion of the Royal Welch Fusiliers, which had been raised and trained in Llandudno.
 During the 1914–18 war this Brigade, a major part of the 38th Welsh Division, took part in the Battle of the Somme and the Brigade was ordered to take Mametz Wood.
 Two days of fighting brought about the total destruction of Mametz village by shelling.
 After the war, the people of Llandudno (including returning survivors from the 38th Welsh Division) contributed generously to the fund for the reconstruction of the village of Mametz.

+Llandudno is also twinned with Champery, Switzerland since August 2022.